bobtodd/notes/pyglossary/conversion.md

 Then we can go edit the dictionary's `Info.plist`.
 For the "Bundle display name" we'll write "Buddhadatta's Pali-English English-Pali Dictionary".
 And for the "Bundle name" we'll write "Bdta P-E-P".

-Now we'll see if we can pull off the same trick with the Pali Text Society's *Pali-English Dictionary*, available [here](https://github.com/sanskrit-coders/stardict-pali/blob/master/en-head/tars/pts_pali.tar.gz).
+Now we'll see if we can pull off the same trick with the Pali Text Society's *Pali-English Dictionary*, available [here](https://github.com/sanskrit-coders/stardict-pali/blob/master/en-head/tars/pts_pali.tar.gz) (or [locally](./data/pts_pali.tar.gz)).
 Unzipping the file leaves us with a directory `pts_pali`.
 So we follow a similar procedure

 ```
 > pyenv activate glossary